 7. RELATED PARTY TRANSACTIONS

-The table below outlines fees and expense reimbursements incurred that are payable by the Company to the Advisor and the Dealer Manager, Hines and its affiliates for the periods indicated below (in thousands):
+The table below outlines fees and expense reimbursements incurred that are payable by the Company to the Advisor and the Hines Securities, Inc. (the "Dealer Manager"), Hines and its affiliates for the periods indicated below (in thousands):